bazelbuild/proposals/designs/2019-02-26_RemoteFileSystem-For-Bazel.md

     //default value for this be master , and can be overridden with an empty string to if the underlying
     //FileSystem of the remote server doesn't rely on versions. string repo_version = 2;

-    enum RequestType {
-        //request for hash of the file denoted by the path DIGEST = 0;

-        //request for file state returning {@FileStat}
-        FILE_STAT = 1;

-        //request for listing directory entries at a particular path DIRENTS = 2;

-        //request for the actual byte content of a file FILE_CONTENT = 3;
-    }

-    RequestType type = 3;
-}

-message FileSystemResponse {
-    oneof response {
-        build.bazel.remote.execution.v2.Digest digest = 1;
-        DirectoryEntries entries = 2;
-        FileStat filestat = 3;
-        OutputFile filecontent = 4;
-    }
 }

 //collection containing the names of all entities within the directory denoted by the path